risk-first/website/practices/Estimates.md

  - The developer now has a [Deadline](Deadline-Risk).

 ... and so on.
 This is summarised in the above diagram.
 It's no wonder people hate estimating: the treatment is worse than the disease.

-The reason the estimate of _time_ is wrong is because [every action attempts to manage risk](Just-Risk) and the estimate of _risk_ is wrong.

 So what are we to do?
 It's a problem as old as software itself, and in deference to that, let's examine the estimating problem via some "Old Saws".